balakvms/Samsung-Silent-logs/README.md

     c.
 Access Logs:
         Navigate to Menu => Files Explorer => Device Storage => "Log" folder.
-        Ensure that the folder contains ".qmdl" or ".qdss" files in the \log\cp\2020XXXXX\ directory.Testing Phase:
+        Ensure that the folder contains ".qmdl" or ".qdss" files in the \log\cp\2020XXXXX\ directory.
 ```

 These steps will help you efficiently configure Silent Log on your device, enabling you to manage and retrieve logs effectively for diagnostic purposes.